 Instead of just using a cardboard separator that does not provide ample protection or support, packaging designers have found that the best way to increase fiberboard strength is by adding wavelike arches, or flutes, between the two linerboards.

-Not only do they form rigid columns which can support a great deal of weight, corrugated flutes can also act as an insulating agent to protect the contents from extreme temperature variations.
+Not only do they form rigid columns which can support a great deal of weight, corrugated boards can also act as an insulating agent to protect the contents from extreme temperature variations.

 The flutes themselves come in a variety of sizes, which serve a number of useful functions such as increased shipping strength, reduced storage space, and improved printability.
 Corrugated flute sizes include:

-- A Flutes: This flute profile has about 33 flutes per foot and is 3/16” in thickness.
+- This flute profile has about 33 flutes per foot and is 3/16” in thickness.
 Its larger size generally provides greater strength and cushioning.

-- B Flutes: With about 47 flutes per foot and 1/8” of thickness, this size flute is perfect for protecting canned goods.
+- With about 47 flutes per foot and 1/8” of thickness, this size flute is perfect for protecting canned goods.

-- C Flutes: At about 38 flutes per foot and 5/32” in thickness, this is generally considered the most adaptable, all-purpose flute.
+- At about 38 flutes per foot and 5/32” in thickness, this is generally considered the most adaptable, all-purpose flute.

-- E Flutes: This size has about 90 flutes per foot and is 1/16” in thickness, giving it a greater crush resistance and a relatively flat surface which can be used for high-quality printing applications.
+- This size has about 90 flutes per foot and is 1/16” in thickness, giving it a greater crush resistance and a relatively flat surface that can be used for high-quality printing applications.

-- F Flutes: This flute has about 125 flutes per foot and is 1/32” in thickness.
-It was developed for small folding carton type boxes, and is perfect for retail packaging.
+- This flute has about 125 flutes per foot and is 1/32” in thickness.
+It was developed for small folding carton-type boxes and is perfect for retail packaging.

-The printout below is meant for you to keep on hand for easy referencing -- making ordering shipping supplies easier than ever before.
+The corrugated flute chart printout below is meant for you to keep on hand for easy referencing -- making ordering shipping supplies easier than ever before.

-Don’t forget: Flutes can also be customized to ensure optimum safety of your product during transit.
+Don’t forget: Flutes can also be customized to ensure the optimum safety of your product during transit.
 For more information about custom flutes, give us a call!
 Or for more information on our entire protective packaging lineup, check our Protective Packaging Guide below: